PeaTea/OpenGL-3D-Playground/README.md

 If you want to build this, you'll need the following: <br />
   OpenGL  (3.3+)                                      <br />
   // Not needed anymore: SFML    (Version 2.4.2)      <br />
+  Note: SFML is still needed, if you want the 3D-Level Generation of an Image.
+Maybe I'll work that out with STB_Image in the future. <br />
   GLEW    (Version 2.0)                               <br />
   GLFW    (Version 3.2)                               <br />
   GLM     (Version 0.9.7.6)                           <br />